svj-aventador/xrpl-dev-portal/content/concepts/decentralized-exchange/offers.md

 # Offers

-In the SGY Ledger's decentralized exchange, orders to trade currency are called "Offers".
-Offers can trade SGY with issued currencies, or issued currencies with each other, including issued currencies with the same currency code but different issuers.
+In the RCP Ledger's decentralized exchange, orders to trade currency are called "Offers".
+Offers can trade RCP with issued currencies, or issued currencies with each other, including issued currencies with the same currency code but different issuers.
 (Currencies with the same code but different issuers can also sometimes be exchanged through [rippling](rippling.html).)

 - To create an Offer, send an [OfferCreate transaction][].
 - Offers that aren't fully filled immediately become [Offer objects](offer.html) in the ledger data.
 Later Offers and Payments can consume the Offer object from the ledger.